 - More than 5 million people take this IELTS exam each year

-- IELTS exam scores are also necessary for scholarship and visa fulfilment
+- IELTS exam scores are also necessary for scholarship and visa fulfillment

-Hence, it is very crucial to have an IELTS score in order to get into a university or college of your choice.
-Once you decide on taking the exam, you need to have a target score that you want to achieve.
-This has to be decided according to the band score that is required by the University of your Choice.
+Hence, it is crucial to have an IELTS score to get into a university or college of your choice.
+Once you decide to take the exam, you need to have a target score that you want to achieve.
+This has to be determined according to the band score required by the University of your Choice.
 Each university has a specific score that they want from their potential students.
 Check the website of the University of your Choice and aspire to get a higher band score than the requirement.
-Getting a low score can limit the number of potential universities you can apply for.
+A low score can limit the number of potential universities you can apply for.
 In such a case, you can always retake the exam.
-Although, you can prepare better and brush up your reading, writing, speaking, listening skills and score well.
-For this, you need to have a clear picture and map in your head about what needs to be a priority and requires more attention.
+However, you can prepare better, brush up your reading, writing, speaking, and listening skills, and score well.
+For this, you need a clear picture and map about what needs to be a priority and requires more attention.

 Listening

-- Practice your listening skills by listening to conversations, in different accents.
-There are many videos online to guide you for that, specifically for IELTS listening.
+- Practice your listening skills by listening to conversations in different accents.
+Many videos online guide you through that, specifically for IELTS listening.

-- Make sure that the headphones you are using during the exam are working properly.
+- Ensure that the headphones you use during the exam are working correctly.

-- Read the passages properly, as the recording of the conversation slowly speeds up with each question.
+- Read the passages properly as the conversation recording slowly speeds up with each question.
 Write keywords with a pencil and transfer your answers in the 10 minutes allotted after the listening of recordings to transfer the answers.

-- Make sure to check how many words you can use to answer each question.
+- Check how many words you can use to answer each question.

-- 5. Focus on listening to the recording when it is on, rather than reading the question as it divides the attention and you might lose information.
+- 5. Focus on listening to the recording when it is on, rather than reading the question, as it divides the attention, and you might need more information.
 For this, you should read the questions beforehand, in the time allotted to read.

 Reading